 The reasons can be diverse.
 From the thickness of the material itself, which can weaken it a lot, going through machining operations that deform it or simply that the quality of it is quite mediocre (think that most come from China or are Low-Cost printers).

 Obviously, the quality of our printing depends on many factors as we all know, but one of the most important is the leveling of our bed.

-This can lead to later problems such as Warping, which we have talked about exhaustively on several occasions and particularly in our article Warping in ABS: Complete guide to fix it definitively, which we recommend you read as always.
+This can lead to later problems such as Warping, which we have talked about exhaustively on several occasions and particularly in our article Warping: A complete guide to permanently remove it from your 3D prints, which we recommend you read as always.